 Ask us about toothbrushes and brushing techniques at your next visit.
 Book your checkup and cleaning today.

 You’re missing a tooth that you want to replace.
 Perhaps you’re undecided about your final treatment plan, or perhaps you’ve made up your mind, but it will be a while before you can proceed with an implant or bridge.
 What can be done in the meantime to fill that space?
 One common option is to mask the missing space by wearing a removable acrylic denture (aka a flipper).
-Another option is an “Essix” appliance, which is today’s blog topic.
+Another option is an “Essix” appliance.

 If you’ve come across Invisalign orthodontic treatment, Essix retainers may already look familiar.
 Essix retainers are clear, removable trays that fit over the upper or lower teeth.
 In situations where there are missing teeth, tooth-coloured filling material can be added inside the tray where teeth are missing.
 When you wear the Essix appliance, your missing teeth are filled in by the material in the tray, making it look like the teeth are actually there.
 The shade of the filling material can be selected to blend with your adjacent teeth for a more esthetic result.